Version2Software/cdk-examples/appsync/appsync-lambda/README.md

 3. Use a curl scripts to invoke the API.
 These scripts use an API Key for security.

 # Bootstrap
-If you have not already done so in another project, Bootstrap the S3 asset deployment staging area for your Lambda functions.
+If you have not already done so in another project, bootstrap the S3 asset deployment staging area for your Lambda functions.
 You only need to do this once across all projects:\
 `cdk bootstrap "aws://<YOUR_ACCOUNT_NUMBER>/<YOUR_REGION>"`